 - commercial agreements between corporate entities, including non-disclosure agreements, purchase orders, order acknowledgements, invoices, other procurement documents, sales agreements, distribution agreements, and service agreements

-- consumer agreements, including new retail account opening documents, sales terms, service terms, software licenses, purchase orders, order confirmations, invoices, shipment documentation, user manuals, policies (except consumer loan agreements)
+- consumer agreements, including new retail account opening documents, sales terms, service terms, software licenses (except for exclusive licenses), purchase orders, order confirmations, invoices, shipment documentation, user manuals, policies (except for consumer loan agreements)

 - residential and commercial lease agreements

 - licenses of copyright, including software license agreements except for exclusive licenses)

 Use Cases for Other Types of Electronic Signature (e.g. Digital Signature, AES, QES)

 Use cases where an electronic signature other than SES may be required include: